drailanjohngss/ExplorePinas/src/mkdocs/docs/index.md

 User can earn rewards in the following scenarios:

-1. Successful Booking (a table matrix for the details would be specified for this item).
+1. Successful Booking (a table matrix for the details needs to be done for this feature).
 2. By giving a detailed review
 3. By sharing to Social media sites such as facebook, twitter, and instagram.
 4. Creating blogs about ExplorePinas and the tours the traveler has been to.
 There would be Analytics for this blog and there is also a matrix for the rating to be given that depends on the impact of the blogs.
 The impact of the blog would be based on the number view pages, facebook shares, likes and comments.